 Ever wished you could capture stunning images of the night sky?
 Thought you needed complicated and expensive equipment?

-Shooting Stars will show you how to shoot the moon and the stars with just your digital SLR and a tripod.
+Shooting Stars, written by David Malin Astrophotography Award winner Phil Hart, will show you how to shoot your own stunning images of the moon and the stars with just your digital SLR and a tripod.
 It will teach you about five key styles of night sky photography and the camera settings required for each:

 Part 1, The Sky at Night, introduces some basic astronomy concepts, to help you understand what you can expect to see at night from different places on Earth and at different times of the year.
 This part includes a description of how and why the phase of the Moon varies each month and at which times of the year you can expect to see and photograph the Milky Way.

 Part 2, Night Sky Photography, is the heart of the book.
 It begins by discussing your camera and lenses and how to use them to turn the faint light of the night sky into stunning images.
 Most importantly, it describes three techniques for how to get accurate focus at night when your autofocus fails you.
 At least one of these techniques is guaranteed to work with whatever camera and lens you are using.
 This section also describes additional equipment and accessories that will enable you to do more with your camera at night and help make the experience more enjoyable.

 Having established the fundamentals, Part 2 of Shooting Stars then describes the camera settings required for the different styles of Night Sky Photography: Twilight Landscapes, The Moon, Night Sky Scenes and Star Trails (as above) and Timelapse Video (below).